 Taiwan's Vice-President Hsiao makes rare address to international lawmakers at European Parliament

-Taiwan Vice-President Hsiao Bi-khim spoke at the Inter-Parliamentary Alliance on China's annual summit, held in the European Parliament in Brussels, a move likely to draw ire from Beijing.
+Taiwan Vice-President Hsiao Bi-khim spoke at the Inter-Parliamentary Alliance on China's annual summit held in the European Parliament in Brussels, a visit which Beijing says "gravely violates the one-China principle".

 BRUSSELS: Taiwan Vice-President Hsiao Bi-khim made an unusual visit to Belgium on Friday (Nov 7) and spoke at a meeting with lawmakers at the European Parliament, part of an increasingly bold outreach to Europe by the Chinese-claimed and democratically governed island.